 You can also identify ways to shorten feedback loops through while retaining stability through CI/CD’s emphasis on automation and testing.
 Each iteration of the Build, Test and Deploy process increases the agility of the organization’s tech stack while still maintaining its stability.

 Because your CI/CD pipeline supports business-critical processes, you should include it in your value stream management strategy.
 Creating a diagram of your CI/CD process can help you identify where value is getting stuck.
-In turn, this empowers complex decision-making and continuous improvement.
+In turn, this empowers complex decision-making and continuous improvement in the development process.

 This is a crucial process for organizations looking to improve their pipeline architecture.
 For example, if your teams initially constructed a pipeline ad-hoc, adding tools to cover functionalities as needed, your diagram will reveal sites of redundancy and waste.
-Once you reveal the sticking points of your CI/CD process, you can begin to make improvements.
+Once you reveal the sticking points of your CI/CD process, you can begin to make improvements in the development process..

-CI/CD pipelines introduce automation and monitoring to speed up development, increase transparency throughout the delivery process, and swiftly mitigate any potentially disruptive events.
+CI/CD pipelines introduce automation and monitoring to speed up development, ensure increased transparency throughout the delivery process, and swiftly mitigate any potentially disruptive events.

 DevOps strategies require that an organization remains agile and reliable.
 The CI/CD diagram provides a framework to identify likely candidates for automation in your pipeline, such as testing and branching.